SeaGL/organization/meetings/2025/20251027-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- Small purchasing
-- Full venue payment due this week
-- Finalized more details around Friday social
-  - Jazz/fundraiser at Ada's
-  - Music at 7:30
-  - Pizza at 8:00
-    - Need driver w/Costco card
-    - [ ] pickup costco pizzas for friday social (??)
-- Signage is underway
-  - Probs to printer tomorrow

 #### A/V & DevOps
-- gimme 5 seconds [for me to finish posting a meme] Seriously?! lol
-- Got room control UI working
-  - Code refactored too
-  - Some integration to do still
-  - One button for room monitors
-- Virtual conference experience needs work
-  - Our changes to Element Web don't integrate into the new Element Web properly after updates to Element Web over the year
-  - Room control stuff basically MVP, then virtual conference is priority [AJ]
-    - [ ] Need someone to reseach OBS web UIs [Andrew T]
-    - AJ to write a list of requirements for AndrewT
-    - Maybe for next year?
-  - [ ] Virtual Presenter?
-Sync with Sen [AJ/Sen]
-    - Might be almost done
-- Docker container stuff worked out

 #### Finance & Partnerships
-- Did first pass assigning exhibitor booths
-- Sent final emails asking for money

 #### IDEA / Policy & Protocol
-- No updates

 #### Programming & Flow
-- Dina created and will post a general speaker email
-  - [ ] Review [AJ/Salt]
-- [ ] Email Bri to run social event Saturday post-presentations and pre-Big Time [Dina]

 #### Promotion & Outreach
-- Socials script is working
-- On lots of event calendars
-- Upcoming Blog posts to write
-  - Social events
-  - Cost breakdowns asking for money
-  - Post for day 1
-  - Post for day 2
-- [ ] mention SeaGL on various Discord servers (everyone)
-- [ ] Write email to email list [Salt]
-  - Schedule is live
-  - Link to blog post
-  - You can register if you like, it will help us
-  - TeaGL swap
-  - Volunteers please
-  - Room monitors
-  - Registration

 #### Volunteers
-- New org team volunteer
-  - Will be verbally onboarded with Salt and Angel post-conference
-  - Some documentation exists
-  - Please provide feedback and/or corrections

 ### New Items